sketchplugins/plugin-directory/README.md

 - [Anima](https://www.animaapp.com), by Anima Team: Create High-Fidelity Prototypes and Export to HTML.
 - [Photo Grid](https://github.com/perrysmotors/photo-grid), by Giles Perry: A Sketch plugin that can size layers to common photo dimensions and scale them to fit in a row.
 - [Reset Image Aspect Ratio](https://github.com/perrysmotors/reset-image-aspect-ratio), by Giles Perry: A Sketch plugin that resets the aspect ratio of selected images.
-- [French Typography](https://github.com/Saint-loup/french-typography), by Saint-loup: Sketch plugin to automatically add typographic french conventions and non-breaking spaces
 - [DS Automator Sketch Plugin](https://github.com/pavelneznanov/ds-automator-sketch-plugin), by Pavel Neznanov: Tools for automating designer work
 - [Typograph](https://github.com/dezonik/typograph), by Dmitry Gerasimov: Typograph — Sketch plugin and js-library
 - [Sketch Export Text](https://github.com/exevil/sketch-export-text), by Vyacheslav Dubovitsky: Helps you to save all text data on current page in customizable format and filter the excess.
 - [Font Packer](https://github.com/bigxixi/font-packer), by Big XiXi: A Sketch plugin to collect font files you used in your sketch file.
-- [Sketch Library Unlinker](https://github.com/perrysmotors/sketch-library-unlinker), by Giles Perry: Unlink symbols linked to a specific library, or unlink symbols that have been deleted in their libraries.
 - [Escriba](https://github.com/pausansol/escriba), by Pablo Sanchez Soler: Sketch plugin to copy paste symbol overrides
 - [Symbol Namer](https://github.com/perrysmotors/symbol-namer), by Giles Perry: Rename symbol instances to their override text values
 - [Event Badges By David](https://github.com/designforhuman/event-badges-by-david), by davidlee: A Sketch plugin to make a large quantity of name tags for any kind of events